Donald Lutz

 Donald Thomas Lutz III (born February 6, 1989) is an American-German former professional baseball first baseman / leftfielder.
+He played in Major League Baseball (MLB) for the Cincinnati Reds.

-He signed with the Reds as a non-drafted amateur free agent in 2007.
-Despite starting his baseball career in his teenage years, and in Germany, Lutz first visited Cincinnati's spring training camp, reached Class AA and was placed on the Reds 40-man roster in 2012.
+Lutz signed with the Reds as a non-drafted amateur free agent in 2007.
+Despite starting his baseball career in his teenage years, and in Germany, Lutz first visited Cincinnati's spring training camp, reached Double–A and was placed on the Reds' 40-man roster in 2012.

 Lutz was the first German-developed player to play in the modern Major Leagues.
 He played for Team Germany in the 2019 European Baseball Championship, in which they came in 6th.

 Playing career

-Lutz was still a baby when his family moved to Germany.
-He had his first experience with the sport at 14, when his older brother took him to a training session of the Friedberg Braves, a team located in Friedberg (Hessen).
-Since then, Lutz has rapidly increased his skills, especially his powerful hitting that made him so successful.
+Lutz was a baby when his family moved to Germany.
+He had his first experience with the sport at 14, when his older brother (Sascha Lutz, who became a baseball player in the German leagues) took him to a training session of the Friedberg Braves, a team located in Friedberg (Hessen).
+Since then, Lutz increased his skills, especially his hitting.
 After two years with the local team, he went to the Bad Homburg Hornets and played there for two seasons before he went to a baseball boarding school in Regensburg for one more season.